Automating the Correctness Assessment of AI-generated Code for Security Contexts: Experimental Setup

 The dataset consists of instructions in assembly language for \textit{IA-32} collected from publicly available security exploits~\cite{exploitdb,shellstorm}, manually annotated with detailed English descriptions.
 In total, it contains $3,200$ unique pairs of assembly code snippets/English intents.
 We further enriched the dataset with additional samples of shellcodes collected from publicly available security exploits, reaching $5,900$ unique pairs of assembly code snippets/English intents.
 To the best of our knowledge, the resulting dataset is the largest collection of shellcodes in assembly available to date.

 Our dataset also includes $1,374$ intents (${\sim}23\%$ of the dataset) that generate multiple lines of assembly code, separated by the newline character \textit{\textbackslash{n}}.
-These multi-line snippets contain many different assembly instructions (e.g., whole functions).
+These multi-line snippets contain many different assembly instructions (e.g., whole functions) that can range between $2$ and $18$.
 For example, the copy of the ASCII string \textit{``/bin//sh"} into a register is a typical operation to spawn a shell, which requires three distinct assembly instructions: push the hexadecimal values of the words \textit{``/bin"} and \textit{``//sh"} onto the stack register before moving the contents of the stack register into the destination register.
-Further examples of multi-line snippets include conditional jumps, tricks to zero-out the registers without generating null bytes, etc. Table~\ref{tab:multi_line} shows two further examples of multi-line snippets with their natural language intents.
+Further examples of multi-line snippets include conditional jumps, tricks to zero out the registers without generating null bytes, etc. Table~\ref{tab:multi_line} shows two further examples of multi-line snippets with their natural language intents.

 Table~\ref{tab:dataset_statistics} summarizes the statistics of the dataset used in this work, including the unique examples of NL intents and assembly code snippets, the unique number of tokens, and the average number of tokens per snippet and intent.
 The dataset is publicly available on GitHub\footnote{\url{https://github.com/dessertlab/Shellcode_IA32}}.